How to Calculate And Reduce Your Churn Rate (2023)

 While this method doesn’t account for new sign-ups within the period, that’s a good thing.
 The goal of calculating your churn rate should be to understand how well you retain existing customers, which is separate from acquiring new ones.

-If you want to reduce your churn rate, you need a solid customer retention strategy in place.
+To reduce your churn rate, you need a solid customer retention strategy.
 Here are five steps to help you retain more customers and reduce churn.